 In most cases, bacterial STDs can be treated and cured by simple antibiotics.
 Viral STDs, however, in most cases can only be treated but not cured.
 STDs are spread through intimate person-to-person contact such as oral, vaginal, and anal sex.
 They can also be spread through the sharing of needles.
 Pregnant women may spread STDs to their babies before giving birth, during birth, or after birth through breast-feeding.
 STDs have harmful effects on babies and can cause stillbirth, low birth weight, conjunctivitis (eye infection), pneumonia, neonatal sepsis, neurologic damage, and even blindness and deafness.
 In adults, STDs can cause other complications such as cervical or other cancers, chronic hepatitis, pelvic inflammatory diseases, infertility, or make the infected person more susceptible to acquiring HIV.

-Our STD/HIV clinic offers qualified Collin County residents, quality diagnostic services in compliance with federal and state regulations for the screening and diagnosis of sexually transmitted diseases.
+Our STD/HIV clinic offers eligible and uninsured Collin County residents, quality diagnostic services in compliance with federal and state regulations for the screening and diagnosis of sexually transmitted diseases.
 We offer testing for the following conditions:

 - Bacterial Vaginosis

 - HIV (Human Immunodeficiency Virus)

 - Herpes I and II, Hepatitis A, B, & C Screening, and HPV treatment * (Additional charges may apply)

 The base price for an STD office visit for eligible and uninsured residents of Collin County is $30*, which is non-refundable.
 This price includes meeting with a clinician for a consultation, and may also involve screening, diagnosis, referral, and counseling.
 Only certain conditions are treated at our clinic and additional fees may apply, depending on the condition and specific labs and/tests that are required.